codacy/docs/docs/repositories-configure/codacy-configuration-file.md

 -   Adding custom file extensions to languages, keeping in mind that some tools might not work out of the box with those extensions

 !!! note
-    -   If a Codacy configuration file exists in your repository, the [Ignored Files](ignoring-files.md) settings in the Codacy UI don't apply.
+    -   If a Codacy configuration file exists in your repository, the [Ignored Files](ignoring-files.md) settings defined on the Codacy UI don't apply.
     -   To disable a tool you must use the [Code Patterns](code-patterns.md) page instead.

 To use a Codacy configuration file: